lupusorina/PPO-on-pendulum-lop/README.md

 An implementation of the PPO algorithm written in Python using Pytorch.
 The actor and critic networks are a simple MLP with one hidden layer of size 64.
-The actor network is trained by observations (angle, angular velocity) from gym environment.
+The environment is fully observable; i.e. obs = [cos(angle), sin(angle), angular velocity].

 https://github.com/Ezgii/PPO-on-pendulum/assets/4748948/357aa43d-b6ad-4810-b855-b0a725aaed5a